 Why do nomads move or migrate?

-Yes, this is close to the reality but not exact.
-There are four completely different seasons in Mongolia.
-Those four seasons are cold winter, hot summer, spring and autumn.
+In reality, there are four completely different seasons in Mongolia.
+Those four seasons are cold winter, hot summer, spring, and autumn.

 Migration of Mongolian nomads have a special meanings that you may not know.
 Here you can find the best answers to your questions.
 Migration of Mongolian nomads and why do nomads migrate?

 1) They choose the east side of the mountain or large rock as a shelter from the wind.
 Mongolian winter is cold, so they need to keep away their livestock from the whole night blowing cold wind.